cockroachdb/docs/v2.1/configure-replication-zones.md

 Constraint Scope | Description | Syntax
 -----------------|-------------|-------
 **All Replicas** | Constraints specified using JSON array syntax apply to all replicas in every range that's part of the replication zone. | `constraints: [+ssd, -region=west]`
-**Per-Replica** | Multiple lists of constraints can be provided in a JSON object mapping the list of constraints to an integer number of replicas in each range that the constraints should apply to.
-The total number of replicas constrained cannot be greater than the configured number of replicas for the zone. | `constraints: {"+ssd,-region=west": 2, "+region=east": 1}`
+**Per-Replica** | Multiple lists of constraints can be provided in a JSON object, mapping each list of constraints to an integer number of replicas in each range that the constraints should apply to.<br><br>The total number of replicas constrained cannot be greater than the total number of replicas for the zone (`num_replicas`).
+However, if the total number of replicas constrained is less than the total number of replicas for the zone, the non-constrained replicas will be allowed on any nodes/stores. | `constraints: {"+ssd,-region=west": 2, "+region=east": 1}`

 ### Node/replica recommendations